casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/pistol/index.md

 ![Sons of the Forest Pistol Location 1](featured.webp)

 ## Tipes for Finding the Pistol
 Follow the West-most Pink !
-Marker that is on your map as it will lead your directly to it.
+Marker that is on your map as it will lead directly to it.
 It will be the only GPS Marker in the water.
 That will be the best way to locate the Pistol.

+## Pistol Location #2
+**Coming Soon** - Location Found; gathering data.

 ## More Possible Locations
 Currently, there is only 1 known location for the Pistol.
 More locations may come in future updates, but at this time players can only obtain it at the location above.